json-bell/front-end-candidate-task/README.md

 ## Questions & assumptions made during the task

-These are questions / assumptions that in a non-tech test environment I would reach out or ask for clarifications around:
+These are questions / assumptions that in a non-tech test environment I would reach out or ask for clarifications around.
+TLDR of the questions:

+- Some assumptions on Figma design intentions: 5 day forecast as next 5 days, max temp & min temp
+- Parsing of API data into the UI: icons (using `icons2`), and how to prioritise multiple `conditions`
+- Deeper dives: responsivity, accessibility, loading/no data states

+Detailed assumptions:

 - 5 day Forecast start: Fri, 26 may that seems like "today" in the designs, and the 5 day Forecast shows "Tomorrow", "Sat, 27th May"...
   - We'll assume the 5 day forecast is the next 5 days